andreacipriani/xcode-thread-sanitiser-example/README.md

 # xcode-thread-sanitizer-example

-An Xcode project where you can simulate a synchronization problem and use the XCode thread sanitizer to identify it
+An Xcode project to easily simulate a synchronization issue.
+You can use the XCode thread sanitizer to identify it.